How to Protect Your Rights when Detained by Law Enforcement in Texas?

 If You Are Facing Arrest, Contact a Skilled Criminal Defense Lawyer

 Being arrested or detained is a scary experience, but it is vital to know your rights.
-Schedule a free case review with our criminal defense attorneys at The Law Office of Brett H. Pritchard to discuss your particular case and determine if your rights have been violated during your detention.
-Call (254) 220-4225 to receive a consultation today.
+Schedule a free case review with our criminal defense attorneys at the Law Office of Brett H. Pritchard to discuss your particular case and determine if your rights have been violated during your detention.
+Call us at (254) 781-4222 or contact us online to receive a consultation today.

 Related Reading